open-toast/gummy-bears/README.md

 </plugin>
 ```

+## Expediter

+As of version 0.6.0, this project also publishes [Expediter](https://github.com/open-toast/expediter) type descriptors.

 ## License

 This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details.